andygock/glcd/README.md

 Note the SPI symbol isn't actually checked by the source at the moment, and it is fine if it is not used.
 It is for forward compatibility only.
 One day I may decide to check for it.

-Not all combinations of microcontroller platform and LCD controllers are supported out of the box.
-However you can edit the files `devices/` and `controllers/` and add your desired combination.
-More information on how to do this can be read in the doxygen documentation.

 To set a reset time, used by the `glcd_reset()` function, set `GLCD_RESET_TIME` to desired duration in milliseconds.

 These symbols need to be set in the configuration options of your IDE, usually